-The Royal College of Nursing has cancelled its annual conference to help ‘frontline’ members tackle the coronavirus pandemic.
+The RCN has cancelled its annual conference, Congress, to help ‘frontline’ members tackle the coronavirus pandemic.

 RCN Congress, scheduled to take place 7 to 11 June 2020 in Liverpool, will not go ahead during the worsening coronavirus outbreak.
 As of Thursday, there are 3,269 confirmed coronavirus cases in the UK and 144 patients have died.